 Why are there no entries for caves in the Geographic Names Information System database?

-Geographic Names Information System (GNIS) entries for caves are in the database but cannot be retrieved on the public website.
+Geographic Names Information System (GNIS) does include caves but the entries are not publicly available.
 In response to the 1988 National Cave Management Resources Act, Department of the Interior Regulation 43 (CFR Subtitle A, Part 37) forbids the release of information regarding the location of all caves on Federal lands.
-Currently, the GNIS database is not able to...
+Currently, GNIS does not distinguish between features on Federal versus...

 The National Map—New data delivery homepage, advanced viewer, lidar visualization